Sustainability is a key theme

 Corporate social responsibility

-In addition to our ongoing work towards a sustainable future, CDT engages in a number of corporate social responsibility activities including:
+In addition to our ongoing work towards a sustainable future, CDT supports and encourages employees to engage in corporate social responsibility activities including:

-We donate IT equipment (computers, keyboards, mice and monitors) that has reached the end of its corporate use to charities and schools for a second life.
+- Donation of IT equipment (computers, keyboards, mice and monitors) that has reached the end of its corporate use to charities

 *The content of this website has not been approved by the United Nations and does not reflect the views of the United Nations or its officials or Member States.
 For more information about UN Sustainable Development Goals see https://www.un.org/sustainabledevelopment/

-Sumitomo Chemical group has, once again, been awarded the Gold Standard following EcoVadis’ assessment of the group’s sustainable practices.
+Sumitomo Chemical Group has been awarded the Gold Standard following EcoVadis’ assessment of the group’s sustainable practices.

-Established in 2000, CDP (formerly the Carbon Disclosure Project) is an international non-governmental organization that collects information on the environmental efforts of leading companies.
+Established in 2000, CDP is an international non-governmental organization that collects information on the environmental efforts of leading companies.

 Under the management principle of “working to contribute to society through its business activities,” Sumitomo Chemical and all of its group companies unite as one to create economic value and social value to achieve their own sustainable growth, while also contributing to a sustainable society.